napari/napari/docs/source/explanations/rendering.md

 ![octree](images/octree.png)

+Each level of the Octree contains a depiction of the entire dataset, but at a different level of detail.
+In napari we call the data at full resolution level 0.
+Level 1 is the entire data again, but downsampled by half, and so on for each level.
+The highest level is typically the first one where the downsampled data fits on a single tile.

-For 2D images the Octree is really just a Quadtree, but the intent is to eventually have one set of Octree code that can be used for 2D images or 3D volumes.
+For 2D images the Octree is really just a Quadtree, but the intent is that we'll have one set of Octree code that can be used for 2D images or 3D volumes.
+So we use the name Octree in the code for both cases.

 Napari does not construct or maintain an Octree for the whole dataset.
-Instead the Octree is created on the fly only for the portion of the data napari is rendering.
-This optimization was necessary for large datasets.
+The Octree is created on the fly only for the portion of the data napari is rendering.
+For some datasets we load level zero of the Octree contains tens of millions of chunks.
+By only creating the Octree where we are rendering, we use zero bytes on those unseen chunks.

 ## Beyond Images